Josephine Briggs

 Josephine P. Briggs is an American nephrologist and director emeritus of the National Center for Complementary and Integrative Health (formerly the National Center for Complementary and Alternative Medicine), an agency of the National Institutes of Health.
 She is currently the editor-in-chief of the Journal of the American Society of Nephrology.

 Early life and education

 Briggs was born in Toronto, Ontario, Canada to a physicist father.
 She has two brothers.
 Her family moved to the United States when she was five, and she became an American citizen at age eleven.
 She excelled at math, physics and other sciences in high school.

 Briggs received her bachelor's degree from Radcliffe College in 1966 in biology.
 She received her M.D. from Harvard Medical School in 1970.
 She then completed a residency in internal medicine and a fellowship in clinical nephrology at Mount Sinai School of Medicine.
-She did her postdoc at Yale School of Medicine and worked at the University of Munich for six years as a research scientist.
+She did her postdoc at Yale School of Medicine and worked at LMU Munich for six years as a research scientist.